camilla-eldridge/Sequence-tools/unique_headers/README.md

-- Removes characters:  ":,.()"  from fasta headers and truncates headers after first white space.
+- Removes characters:  ":,.()"  from fasta headers and truncates headers after first white space and gives each sequence a unique id - inserts "id" followed by a counter.

 Usage: